tsproisl/SoMeWeTa/README.md

 data extracted from the [English DELA dictionary](http://infolingu.univ-mlv.fr/DonneesLinguistiques/Dictionnaires/telechargement.html) as additional information.

-You can use this model for research purposes if you have a license for the Penn Treebank.
-If you want to use it for commercial applications, please contact the Linguistic Data Consortium to find out which conditions apply.

 A variant of this model that was trained only on sections 0–18 of the Wall Street Journal achieves the following results on the usual